Readless

 AI matters here because the modern reading problem is not just collecting sources.
 It is deciding what deserves attention.
 Microsoft WorkLab says the average worker receives 117 emails a day, gets interrupted every 2 minutes, and 48% of employees say work feels chaotic and fragmented (Microsoft WorkLab, 2025).
 Gartner adds that 47% of digital workers struggle to find the information they need and the average desk worker now uses 11 applications at work (Gartner, 2023).

 APQC found the average knowledge worker spends only 30 productive hours out of a 40-hour week, with 2.8 hours lost looking for information and 3.6 hours lost managing internal workplace communication (APQC, 2021).
 AI summaries are attractive because they promise to shrink the scan phase.
-But the better product is not always the one with the flashiest AI.
-It is the one that removes the most decision friction in your actual workflow.
+McKinsey estimates generative AI could deliver up to $4.4 trillion in annual productivity globally, with the largest gains in language-heavy knowledge work like summarization and triage (McKinsey, 2025).

 "